garbados/couchdb/share/doc/src/api/configuration.rst

 Configuration Methods
 =====================

-The CouchDB API Server Configuration Methods provide an interface to query and update the various configuration values within a running CouchDB instance.
+The Cloudant API Server Configuration Methods provide an interface to query and update the various configuration values within a running Cloudant instance.

 A list of the available methods and URL paths are provided below: